 I have a younger brother that also does martial arts with me.
 I like to play nerf guns with him.
 I enjoy helping to tech others.
 A big brother is a type of teacher, and I have loved helping my brother and the other students.
 Some of my favorite things are the color green, cooking, and riding bikes and skateboards.

 I grew up in Statesville and joined the U.S. Army in 2001 - my first day actually being September 11, 2001.
 I spent eight years active duty as an Intelligence Analyst.
 I served three deployments in Afghanistan with the 7th Special Forces Group (Airborne), and ended my short career as an E-6/Staff Sergeant (Promotable).
 After leaving the military, I attended the University of Colorado - Denver where I received a bachelor's degree in Business Administration in 2017, specializing in Human Resources and Management, with a minor in Economics.
 After being away for 18 years, I finally moved back to Statesville in 2019 and I couldn't be happier!

-I do not currently have Martial Arts experience, but I am excited to get started!
+I have started taking martial arts classes with Renshi and Hempai, and aspire to be an instructor here in the future!
 I'm a runner at heart and have competed in lots of different events ranging from 5K to 50 miles, a couple triathlons, and several adventure races.
 I love everything outdoors, especially hiking and exploring new places.
 If you see me around, I'll likely be eating something delicious or petting an animal.